-14 Ridiculously Helpful Dating Tips From Life Coaches
+14 Insanely Helpful Dating Tips From Life Coaches

 As a single girl and a writer, I’ve talked to countless dating coaches.
 They all specialize in different things and while their dating advice for singles is often warranted, researched and tested — it also sounds a lot like what everyone always tells you.
 After so many years of ‘not trying too hard’ but ‘putting myself out there’ and getting online, but making an effort to be present when I’m offline…

 ...I’m a little more than burned out of the whole thing.

 So, I decided to try a different approach: life coaches.
 Unlike dating coaches, life coaches look at your experience holistically and consider the varying elements that may need to change to help you find happiness, as opposed to finding love (which, sure could be the same thing).
 I don’t discount the value an expert adds to any conversation, regardless if they focus on love or life, but I will say that talking about modern dating with life coaches was incredibly refreshing, simply because their perspective is so different from traditional matchmakers.